Top-10 tips: How to prepare for technical diving training

-You should aim to put aside some time to develop and improve your buoyancy, trim, propulsion, static stability, situational awareness before starting a technical diving course.
+You should aim to put aside some time to develop and improve your buoyancy, trim, propulsion, static stability, and situational awareness.

-No matter how good you think you are, technical training with complex new equipment, demanding skills and drills, will place great demands on your task loading.
-That task loading will degrade any other existing skill that isn’t firmly ingrained, unconscious and automatic.
+No matter how good you think you are, technical diving training will place great demands on your task loading.
+That task loading will degrade any other existing skill that isn’t firmly ingrained, unconscious, and automatic.

 Learn the necessary tech diving hand signals – and apply them in your diving.
 Learn how to calculate your SAC rate/RMV and apply it by gas planning on every dive.

-Research and purchase technical dive planning software in advance; read the manual, learn how to use it; then use it to plan your recreational dives.
+Research and purchase technical dive planning software in advance.
+Additionally, read the manual, learn how to use it; then use it to plan your recreational dives.
 Your tech diving instructor can suggest drills for you to practice, along with standards you should aim to achieve.
-Also, make use of the numerous skill demonstration videos on Youtube as a guide to role-model what you should aim to perfect.
+Also, make use of the numerous skill demonstration videos on Youtube.
+They role model what you should aim to perfect.

-Apply technical diving mindset on your recreational dives.
+Start applying a technical diving mindset on your recreational dives

-Technical diving mindset is about disciplined, precise, meticulous, accurate, methodical and uncompromising diving.
-Even as a recreational diver you can start developing this mindset in anticipation of technical diving.
+A technical diving mindset is about disciplined, precise, meticulous, accurate, methodical, and uncompromising diving.
+Even as a recreational diver, you can start developing this mindset in anticipation of technical diving.

 How?
-Simply apply what you have learned thus far as a diver; simple rules like ‘plan your dive and dive your plan’.
-Make your safety stops accurately within centimetres of your intended depth.
+Simply apply what you have learned thus far as a diver.
+Furthermore, follow the simple rules like ‘plan your dive and dive your plan’.
+Make your safety stops accurately within centimeters of your intended depth.
 Check your gauges frequently and be able to estimate accurately your remaining gas before you check the gauge.
-Maintain frequent communication with your dive buddy, confirm gas levels, remaining no-stop time etc.
+Maintain frequent communication with your dive buddy, confirm gas levels, remaining no-stop time, etc.

-Diligently plan your dives; including your allowable bottom time, predicted gas consumption and navigation – stop just ‘flying your computer’ or delegating all responsibility to a dive guide.
+Diligently plan your dives.
+Be detailed; include your allowable bottom time, predicted gas consumption, and navigation.
+Stop just ‘flying your computer’ or delegating all responsibility to a dive guide.
 Perform diligent self and buddy checks before every dive.

 Take a little time to practice those ‘unused’ emergency skills; like air-sharing or mask removal/replacement on every dive.